Spring Hill, Queensland: Attractions

-The Old Windmill in Wickham Park was built in 1824 when Brisbane was a penal colony and originally milled grain and then used as a gallows for the colony.
+The Old Windmill in Wickham Park was built in 1828 when Brisbane was a penal colony and originally milled grain and then used as a gallows for the colony.
 The Spring Hill Baths operated by the Brisbane City Council are the oldest public baths in Queensland.

 Education

 Brisbane Central State School is a government primary (Prep–6) school for boys and girls at Rogers Street.
 In 2018, the school had an enrolment of 347 students with 26 teachers (22 full-time equivalent) and 20 non-teaching staff (11 full-time equivalent).

 Brisbane Grammar School is a private primary and secondary (5–12) school for boys at 24 Gregory Terrace.
 In 2018, the school had an enrolment of 1,708 students with 154 teachers (146 full-time equivalent) and 107 non-teaching staff (95 full-time equivalent).

 Brisbane Girls Grammar School is a private secondary (7–12) school at Gregory Terrace.
 In 2018, the school had an enrolment of 1,367 students with 156 teachers (143.2 full-time equivalent) and 71 non-teaching staff (64.6 full-time equivalent).

 St Joseph's College is a Catholic primary and secondary (5–12) school for boys at 285 Gregory Terrace with its second campus at 40 Quarry Street.
 In 2018, the school had an enrolment of 1,629 students with 154 teachers (125 full-time equivalent) and 83 non-teaching staff (75 full-time equivalent).

 St James College is a Catholic secondary (7–12) school for boys and girls at 201 Boundary Street.
 In 2018, the school had an enrolment of 411 students with 44 teachers (38 full-time equivalent) and 42 non-teaching staff (33 full-time equivalent).

 Arethusa College has a campus at 25 Quarry Street.
 It is a private secondary (7–12) school with its main campus at Deception Bay.

+There are no government secondary schools in Spring Hill.
+The nearest government secondary school is Fortitude Valley State Secondary College in neighbouring Fortitude Valley to the east.